crate/tsperf/tsperf/write/README.md

 ##### INGEST_MODE False

 When `INGEST_MODE` is set to `False` the Data Generator goes into "steady load"-mode.
-This means for all edges controlled by the Data Generator an insert is performed each [INGEST_DELTA](#ingest_delta) seconds.
+This means for all channels controlled by the Data Generator an insert is performed each [INGEST_DELTA](#ingest_delta) seconds.

-**Note: If too many edges are controlled by one Data Generator instance so an insert cannot be performed in the timeframe set by INGEST_DELTA it is advised to split half the IDs to a separate Data Generator instance.
+**Note: If too many channels are controlled by one Data Generator instance so an insert cannot be performed in the timeframe set by INGEST_DELTA it is advised to split half the IDs to a separate Data Generator instance.
 For example, one instance uses `ID_START=1, ID_END=500` and the other `ID_START=501, ID_END=1000`**.